Sleepytale Logo

 Each approach builds the same muscles in a different way.
 Cooperative games teach turn taking, building and cooking together give each child a real role, and group projects grow planning and problem solving.
 Together they show a child that their contribution matters.

 Verdict: Use cooperative games, shared building, and group projects to grow teamwork during the day.
-Then let Sleepytale own the calm close of it, a bedtime story built together with Cleo that quietly rewards the listening and give and take that good teamwork is made of.
+Then hand your child a partner of their own in Cleo, building a story, a song, or a small lesson together in a way that quietly rewards the listening and give and take that good teamwork is made of.

 Frequently Asked Questions